 Who is Alison Hale?!

-Despite my beleaguered state I dreamt of a better future.
-So what went so horribly wrong and how did I turn my life around?
-Unsurprisingly the answer is the subject of my autobiography My World is not Your World!
-However here I give a very brief synopsis of how autism, dyslexia and Scotopic Sensitivity impacted my life.
+So what went so horribly wrong?
+How did I turn my life around?
+Unsurprisingly the answer is the subject of my autobiography My World is not Your World(!).
+However in my timeline I give a very brief synopsis of how autism, dyslexia and Scotopic Sensitivity impacted my life.

 Recently I realised that I was greatly saddened by the fact that there are still so many children and adults who are still being failed by the education, medical and social care systems; too much distress and unfulfilled potential.
 This was my motivation to update my autobiography and publish the second edition.
-If just one person is helped by my story then all my efforts in writing it down were worth it.
+If just one person is helped by my story then all my efforts in writing it down have been worth it.